-Program Activities for FY 2020 - 2022: States must indicate the activities, and the amount of effort (staff hours, inspections, traffic enforcement stops, etc.) that will be resourced directly for the program activities purpose.
-The District of Columbia shall continue to focus on an interactive approach of identifying cause and effect leading to those crashes and the geographic regions where they occur.
+The District of Columbia shall continue to focus on its interactive approach taking in consideration.
 In the past, there has been proven success concentrating MCSAP Officers on statistically high crash corridors within the city, subsequently reducing the number of crashes and fatalities.
 Therefore, to sustain this annual low fatality and crash rate, the MCSAP grant will continue to help to enforce areas of the city identified as high crash corridors in prior CVSP's.

-Based on the 2015-2017 District of Columbia's CMV Crash Statistics Report, the following are targeted as high Crash Corridors in the District:
+Based on the 2019-2021 District of Columbia's CMV Crash Statistics Report, the following are targeted as high Crash Corridors in the District: